BarathkumarJK/ML-Projects/README.md

 # Machine Learning Projects

 Welcome to my Machine Learning Projects repository!
-This repository contains a collection of machine learning projects that cover various topics and applications.
+This repository contains a collection of machine learning projects that cover various topics.